Retinal Detachmentcauses symptoms and treatments

 • Family history of retinal detachment

-• Prior eye surgery, such as cataract removal
+• Prior eye surgery, such as cataract surgery

 • Prior severe eye injury

 Almost all patients with retinal detachment will need surgery to place the retina back in its proper position.
-The good news is that 90 percent of retinal detachment surgeries are successful with a single operation.
-That said, a second operation is sometimes needed.
+The good news is that 90% of retinal detachment surgeries are successful with a single operation.

-While a laser office procedure can be used to treat a retinal tear in order to prevent a retinal detachment, it cannot be used to repair an already detached retina that is no longer in contact with the eyewall.
+While the laser procedure can treat a retinal tear, it cannot be used to repair an already detached retina that is no longer in contact with the eyewall.

-There are three surgical options available for repairing detached retinas.
-The necessary procedure is determined by a retinal specialist based on the specific condition of each individual detachment.
+Three outpatient surgical options are available for repairing detached retinas, and the type of surgery is determined by a retinal specialist based on the specific condition of each detachment.

 Scleral Buckling

+In this procedure, our surgeon sews a silicone band (buckle) to the outer white part of your eye (called the sclera).
 This causes the eyewall to indent, counteracting the force pulling the retina out of place.
 The fluid under the detached retina is drained, which allows the retina to settle back into its normal position against the back wall of the eye.
-Once the retina is flattened against the eyewall, a laser is used to weld the retinal tears' edges, sealing the leak.
+Once the retina is flattened against the eyewall, a laser welds the retinal tears' edges, sealing the leak.

 Pneumatic Retinopexy